 Understanding Carnival in Brazil

 Carnival in Brazil?
-It's way bigger than just a party; it's a huge part of what makes Brazil, well, Brazil.
+It's way bigger than just a party.
+It's a huge part of what makes Brazil, well, Brazil.
 Think of it as a cultural explosion!

 Best Cities to Experience Carnival